kanidm/kanidm/book/src/integrations/radius.md

 ## Moving to Production

-To expose this to a Wi-Fi infrastructure, add your NAS in the configuration:
+To expose this to a Wi-Fi infrastructure, add your AP in the configuration:

 ```toml
 radius_clients = [